Help if you’re homeless: disabilities and health conditions

 The council must provide some help if you’re homeless or might lose your home in the next 8 weeks.
 This includes if you have received a section 21 notice from your landlord that ends in 8 weeks or less.

-Providing you meet immigration and residence conditions, the council look into why you're homeless or facing homelessness.
+Providing you meet immigration and residence conditions, the council looks into why you're homeless or facing homelessness.
 They take into account any care and support needs you have.

 The council give you a personal housing plan that records steps you and the council must take.
 This could be to stop you becoming homeless or find somewhere else for you to live.